 The authority is responsible for the costs of any additional benefits awarded upon early retirement outside the terms of the Teachers' scheme.
 In the past this has given rise to an estimated future liability using an approximate method of calculating the discretionary element of the pensions payable to the recipient.
-The liability is now part of the actuarial valuation which is why the 2004/05 Pension Reserve figure on the Balance Sheet has been restated as this was the estimated valuation of £85.810m not the actuarial valuation of £86.840m.
+The liability is now part of the actuarial valuation which is why the 2004/05 Pension Reserve has been restated from £85.810m to £86.840m.